Savvas Karantzias: Biography

 Karantzias was born in Rhodes, Greece.
 He received his first influences alongside his mother, Anthoula Misodoulaki, a piano teacher and founder of the A. Corelli Conservatory.
-He began his studies in classical guitar with teacher Paraskevi Malamati at the A. Corelli Conservatory in 1995, and since June 2014, he has been a diploma holder in classical guitar.
-From 1991 to 1996, he attended vocal lessons at the A. Corelli Conservatory in the class of Nikolaos Petrides, participating in various musical events throughout Greece.
+He began his studies in classical guitar with teacher Paraskevi Malamati at the A. Corelli Conservatory in 1995; from 1991 to 1996, he attended vocal lessons at the A. Corelli Conservatory in the class of Nikolaos Petrides, participating in various musical events throughout Greece.
+Karantzias, in his early years as a composer, drew inspiration from and experimented with the works and styles of Arvo Pärt and Giya Kancheli.
+He made extensive use of minimalist techniques as well, but never became attached to any particular method.
 He studied composition with Nikos Harizanos and he started to become known outside Greece in 2018 when he presented the work "Theophanes the Greek" in the Ecumenical Patriarchate of Constantinople upon the invitation of the Ecumenical Patriarch Bartholomew of Constantinople.

-He co-founded the "European Polyphony / Polyphonie Europeenne" festival alongside his friend and partner, Chrysanthos Antoniou.
-The International Festival European Polyphony is an important Greek-French collaboration that began in 2019.
-This original and multidimensional artistic institution was created in collaboration with the French organization Arts Spontanés based in Paris and Ars Artis, which is headquartered in Rhodes.
+Later, in 2019, Karantzias co-founded the "European Polyphony / Polyphonie Europeenne"; created in collaboration with Arts Spontanés, based in Paris, and Ars Artis, based in Rhodes, it focuses on music and its influence on the arts.
 The festival, which made its debut in 2019 in Rhodes, Greece, expanded its reach in 2023 with an edition held in Paris, France.
-In 2024, the festival will celebrate its inaugural event in Tallinn, Estonia, under the title "Rhodes-Reval".
 In addition, he is the founder of the Ars Artis Organization, which promotes artistic initiatives in various fields.
-Karantzias, in his early years as a composer, drew inspiration from and experimented with the works and styles of Arvo Pärt and Giya Kancheli.
-He made extensive use of minimalist techniques as well, but never became attached to any particular method.
-He is a contemporary composer and the director of the A. Corelli Conservatory, located in Rhodes, Greece, where he also serves as a professor.
+He is a contemporary composer and the director of the A. Corelli Conservatory, located in Rhodes, Greece, where he also serves as a professor; since June 2014, he has been a diploma holder in classical guitar.
 He is known for his innovative approach to music education and his research in the synthetic study of sound phenomena and the representation of visual imagery through sound.